-At 2,716.5 feet tall with over 160 stories, the Burj Khalifa swept a number of world records at its opening.
+At 2,716.5 feet tall with over 160 stories, the Burj Khalifa swept several world records at its opening.
 These include tallest building in the world, tallest freestanding structure in the world, and tallest service elevator in the world.
-The construction project was designed to diversify Dubai’s global presence and bring international acclaim to the oil magnate county, and it succeeded!
+The construction project was designed to diversify Dubai’s global presence, and bring international acclaim to the oil magnate county.

 International Space Station

-The first component of the International Space Station was launched 1998, and modules and components have been launched and fitted as recently as this year.
-The huge space station is comprised of two segments, the Russian Orbital Segment and the United States Orbital Segment.
+The first component of the International Space Station was launched 1998, and modules and components are launched and fitted regularly.
+The huge space station is comprised of two segments, the Russian Orbital Segment, and the United States Orbital Segment.
 The United States segment is shared by many other nations.

 Great Pyramid of Giza

-The Great Pyramid of Giza is one of the only original seven wonders of the world that is still intact, although erosion has depleted its height by about 30 feet.
-It is also the oldest of the original seven wonders of the world.
+The Great Pyramid of Giza is the oldest and one of the only original seven wonders of the world that is still intact, although erosion has depleted its height by about 30 feet.

 The giant tomb was built over a period of about 10-20 years and was the tallest building in the world for 3,800 years.
-The construction techniques are debated, but historians think the enormous slabs were quarried and transported right from the quarry.
-Regardless, the coordination and movement of huge slabs to the site and movement into place in primitive Egypt was a colossal achievement for its time.
-Plus, the construction clearly has lasted intact for millennia, leading some conspiracy theorists to believe aliens were involved in construction.
+The construction techniques are debated, but historians believe the enormous slabs were quarried and transported right from the quarry.
+Regardless, the coordination and movement of the huge slabs to the site, and movement into place in primitive Egypt, was a colossal achievement for its time.
+Plus, the construction clearly has lasted intact for a millennium, leading some conspiracy theorists to believe aliens were involved in construction.